ebridge2/10sr_ai_assisted_coding/paper/coverpage.md

 This Jupyter Book complements our paper "Ten Simple Rules for AI-Assisted Coding in Science" by providing concrete, realistic examples of each rule in action.
 While the paper articulates principles and rationale, this resource shows you *how to apply them in practice*.

 The difference between understanding a principle and applying it effectively often lies in seeing concrete examples.
 In our paper, space constraints limit how thoroughly we can demonstrate each rule through realistic scenarios.
-For each rule, you'll find:
+To overcome this in this jupyter book, for each rule, you'll find:

 - **The rule itself**: Restated from the paper for easy reference.
 - **What separates positive from flawed examples**: A brief explanation of the key distinctions between good, and flawed, examples relating to the rule.